mozilla/uniffi-rs/README.md

 uni - [Latin ūni-, from ūnus, one]
 FFI - [Abbreviation, Foreign Function Interface]

+## Alternative tools

+Other tools we know of which try and solve a similarly shaped problem are:

+* [Diplomat](https://github.com/rust-diplomat/diplomat/) - see our [writeup of
+  the different approach taken by that tool](docs/diplomat-and-macros.md)

+(Please open a PR if you think other tools should be listed!)

 ## Contributing

 If this tool sounds interesting to you, please help us develop it!
 You can: